 Randy Hetrick, a Navy Seal, invented Total Resistance Exercise (TRX) in 1997.
 His goal was to create an effective exercise for Seal operatives, so they can workout wherever deployed.

-In my years spent as an athlete and a coach, I’ve found TRX exercises a great way to build a rock-solid upper back.
+In my years spent as a coach, I’ve found TRX exercises a great way to build a rock-solid upper back.

 Here is my list of the 5 best TRX exercises to build the back you’ve always wanted.